La Fouine: 2013: Drôle de Parcours

 On 10 September 2012, La Fouine revealed on social networks the title of his new album entitled Drôle de Parcours.
 The first single from the album was "Paname Boss" and released on 2 November 2012.
 This single featured Sniper, Niro, Youssoupha, Canardo, Fababy and Sultan.
 6 November 2012, La Fouine released the second single from Drôle de Parcours called "J'avais pas les mots".
 The third single is "Ma Meilleure" in featuring Zaho.
 60,000 copies of the album were sold and the album was certified gold.

 2014: Team BS

-Team BS is a project and a hip hop collective of La Fouine launched in 2013, and an initiative of his record label Banlieue Sale, "BS" denoting actually the record label they work in.
-Collective Team BS is a collaboration of Banlieue Sale acts La Fouine, Fababy, Sultan and the vocalist Sindy the latter from the French television series Popstars where la Fouine was one of the judges.
-Also included in the collective is the French producer Pascal Lemaire known as DJ Skalp / Skalpovich.
+Team BS was a project and a hip hop collective of La Fouine launched in 2013, and an initiative of La Fouine's record label Banlieue Sale, "BS" denoting actually the record label they work in.
+The collective was made up of acts La Fouine, Fababy, Sultan and the vocalist Sindy the latter from the French television series Popstars where la Fouine was one of the judges.
+French producer Pascal Lemaire known as DJ Skalp / Skalpovich was also part of the collective.

-In 2013, the collective Team BS had a debuting charting success with the self-titled single "Team BS" (alternatively known as "Vrai frères").
+In 2013, Team BS had a debuting charting success with the self-titled single "Team BS" (alternatively known as "Vrai frères").
 The release was accompanied by a music video.
 In January 2014, Team BS came up with a follow-up single "Case départ".
-It is working on an album to be released in 2014 under the title Les affaires commencent.